-• Overseeing the whole-school approach to mental health, including how this is reflected in this policy, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school engages pupils and parents with regards to the behaviour of pupils with SEMH difficulties.
+- Overseeing the whole-school approach to mental health, including how this is reflected in this policy, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school engages pupils and parents with regards to the behaviour of pupils with SEMH difficulties. - Supporting behaviour management in line with the Pupil Well Being Policy

+The Special Needs Co-ordinator

-The Lead Behaviour Co-ordinator will be responsible for:
+The SENCO will be responsible for:

-- Collaborating with the LAC, headteacher / Principal and the senior mental health lead, as part of the SLT, to determine the strategic development of behaviour and SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the behaviour and SEMH policies to support pupils with SEND, in line with the school's Special Educational Needs and Disabilities (SEND) Policy. - Supporting teachers in the further assessment of a pupil's strengths and areas for improvement and advising on the effective implementation of support.
+- Collaborating with the governing board, headteacher and the senior mental health lead, as part of the SLT, to determine the strategic development of behaviour and SEMH policies and provisions in the school. - Undertaking day-to-day responsibilities for the successful operation of the behaviour and SEMH policies to support pupils with SEND, in line with the school's Special Educational Needs and Disabilities (SEND) Policy. - Supporting teachers in the further assessment of a pupil's strengths and areas for improvement and advising on the effective implementation of support.